FAQs and Tips for Planning to Travel in India

 Q: How do I apply for an Indian Visa

 A: Nearly all visitors to India (apart from citizens of Nepal and Bhutan) require a visa to travel in India so it’s essential that you apply for this before you go.
-The process of applying for an Indian visa can be a little complicated and confusing, so to make it easier you can follow my Complete Step by Step Guide to Applying for your Indian Visa.
+Citizens of 161 countries can now apply for torusit, business and medical E-Visas online valid for upto 1 year!
+This makes visiting India easier than ever before.
+See How to apply for a 1 year Indian Evisa online.

 Q: Can I visit India as a solo female traveller?